lah7/Ambiant-MATE-Colours/README.md

 Coloured themes can be obtained in a few ways:

-* Ubuntu users can add the `lah7/Ambiant-MATE` PPA.
+* Ubuntu users can add the `lah7/ambiant-mate` PPA.
 * Download a copy from the [Releases](https://github.com/lah7/Ambiant-MATE-Colours/releases) page.
 * [Build one yourself](#building)

 Ubuntu users can conveniently add the PPA like so:

-    sudo add-apt-repository ppa:lah7/Ambiant-MATE
+    sudo add-apt-repository ppa:lah7/ambiant-mate

-Packages are split by colour, so installing `ubuntu-mate-colours-blue` will give you the blue variants of the GTK and icon themes.
+Packages are split by colour, so installing `ambiant-mate-colours-blue` will give you the blue variants of the GTK and icon themes.

-    sudo apt install ubuntu-mate-colours-blue
+    sudo apt install ambiant-mate-colours-blue

 Want them all?
 That's roughly 35 MB download, 550 MB unpacked!

-    sudo apt install ubuntu-mate-colours-all
+    sudo apt install ambiant-mate-colours-all

 After installing, themes/icons will be available from **Appearance** (Look & Feel).